![]() |

 After the NSW government failed to investigate the matter fully, the Murrays became prominent in the call for a Royal Commission into Aboriginal Deaths in Custody.
 Arthur was also briefly gaoled for offences alleged to have been committed during the Brewarrina riot, although the charges against him were later quashed.

 The Royal Commission hearing into Eddie’s case asked as many questions as it answered, and left the family and their legal team dissatisfied.
-An exhumation of Eddie's remains in 1997 revealed injuries undisclosed at the original post mortem and during the Royal Commission, and in 2000 the matter was referred to the NSW Police Integrity Commission for further investigation.
+An exhumation of Eddie's remains in 1997 revealed injuries undisclosed at the original post mortem, and in 2000 the matter was referred to the NSW Police Integrity Commission for further investigation.

-Arthur and Leila's story has been the subject of many newspaper articles and television stories, one of the more recent being ABC-TV's Messagestick program.
+Arthur and Leila's story has been the subject of many newspaper articles and television stories, including ABC-TV's Messagestick program.

 Publisher